paulwatson456/UE_CoreConcepts/README.md

 # UE_CoreConcepts

-UE 5.0 projects used to teach core concepts of Unreal Engine.
+UE 5.0 projects used to teach core concepts of Unreal Engine for GAD5004 2022-23

 Current projects inclide: